seb86/wp-proxy-api/README.md

 # WordPress Plugin Info and Download API Proxy

-This standalone PHP solution provides a WordPress-style plugin info API in JSON, using data fetched from GitHub releases and `package.json` file.
+This PHP solution provides a WordPress-style plugin info API, using data fetched from GitHub releases and `package.json` file.
 It is ideal for custom plugin update APIs or integration with WordPress plugin management tools.

 ## Features